Stability and disconnected groups: Introduction

-There have been other notions of semistability of $G$-bundles for disconnected groups in the literature. \begin{itemize} \item Our notion of semistability agrees with the one in \cite{moduli-principal-bundles-large}, which is used to construct a projective moduli space of bundles. \item In \cite[Definition 1]{biswas-gomez-kahler-einstein} there is another notion of semistability.
-The stronger notion of polystability in this case implies the existence of K\"ahler-Einstein metrics.
-It is left as an open question in \cite{biswas-gomez-kahler-einstein} whether this ``K\"ahler-Einstein'' notion of semistability agrees with the version in \cite{moduli-principal-bundles-large}. \item Most recently, \cite{moduli-disconnected-groups} defined a $G$-bundle to be semistable if the associated adjoint vector bundle is semistable.
-This is equivalent to the ``K\"ahler-Eistein'' notion of semistability \cite[Definition 1]{biswas-gomez-kahler-einstein} by the proof of \cite[Lemma 2]{biswas-gomez-kahler-einstein}. \end{itemize}

-Using \Cref{thm: intro thm semistability under change of group}, we show that the definition of semistability in \textcite{moduli-disconnected-groups} agrees with ours.
-As a consequence, we show that all existing notions of semistability for $G$-bundles are equivalent, thus settling the question in \cite{biswas-gomez-kahler-einstein}.

-The arguments in Section \ref{section: semistability of G bundles} can be modified using the approach in \cite{herrero2023meromorphic} to prove that \Cref{thm: intro thm semistability under change of group}(ii) holds in the context of $G$-Higgs bundles, $G$-bundles with connections, and more generally $G$-bundles with a $t$-connection.
-This can be used as in \cite{herrero2023meromorphic} to develop the theory of moduli spaces of $G$-Higgs bundles and $G$-bundles with connection in the setting of disconnected groups.
-We have decided not to include this in the paper in the interest of space, and leave the details to the interested reader.
+\cref{thm: kirwan stratification intro theorem} is a crucial ingredient in the proof of \Cref{thm: intro thm semistability under change of group}, where it is applied to the action of $G$ on a certain flag variety $H/Q$. \cref{thm: kirwan stratification intro theorem} is also of independent interest, and we establish it in a more general relative setting with the expectation that it will be useful in other applications.

-\textbf{Acknowledgements.} We would like to thank Brian Conrad for a useful email exchange.
+\textbf{Acknowledgements.} We would like to thank Brian Conrad and Dragoș Frățilă for helpful email exchanges.
 We are grateful to Tom\'as G\'omez, Tasuki Kinjo, Frances Kirwan and Alfonso Zamora for useful comments.

 \textbf{Notations and conventions.} We write $\N=\Z_{\geq 0}$ for the set of natural numbers.
 For an algebraic group $G$ over a field $k$ acting on a $k$-scheme $X$, we write $X/G$ for the quotient stack, without the usual bracket decorations.
 Our reductive groups are not assumed to be connected.